Skip to main content

 School Searches and Weapons

-Weapons Bans and Zero Tolerance Policies
+Weapons Bans and Zero-Tolerance Policies

-The first major attempt by Congress to keep weapons out of schools was the Gun Free Schools Act of 1994, which made it a federal crime to bring a gun close to a school.
+The first major attempt by Congress to keep weapons out of schools was the Gun-Free Schools Act of 1990.
+This act made it a federal crime to bring a gun close to a school.
 However, the Supreme Court struck this law down because it represented a major overreach by the federal government.
-Congress claimed that removing weapons from schools affected interstate commerce and therefore fell within federal jurisdiction, but the Court decided that guns and schools were not actually in the stream of interstate commerce.

 The Limits of School Authority

-Secondly, schools have much greater authority over student behavior than over adult behavior.
+Schools have much greater authority over student behavior than adult behavior.
 Whether adults may bring weapons onto school grounds varies widely from state to state and from person to person.
-Many schools have "school resource officers," who are armed police officers that patrol the school and carry a service weapon.
-Some states explicitly allow teachers and administrators to carry concealed weapons with them to school because they believe it will help them protect students.
-Still other states have concealed carry laws that severely restrict the state's ability to limit guns, even on school grounds.
+Many schools have school resource officers, who are armed police officers who patrol the school and carry a service weapon.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help